dkariyawasam/Project_Indika_Old/Docs/Notes.md

 - Byte 26: Changes the "Show name on entering" value that is visible in simple header mode.
 06, 07 allow you to run on the map, 05, 08 do not.
 - Byte 27: Species floor number.
 Above-ground floors count up from 01, where 01 is "F1."
 Below-ground (basement) floor count down from FF, where FF is "BF1."
 - Byte 28: Species a battle background that will override the trainer battle background AND wild battle background.
 Leave at 00 if you do not want this.
 You can choose from 00-09.

+#### Silph Scope Requirement

+To change the key item requirement in the Pokemon Tower for ghost type pokemon and the marowak mother, go to
+- Marowak: 0x7F94C
+- Wild Pokemon: 0x7F6F8